hrkrx/NoteMeSenpai/README.md

-# NoteMeSenpai
+# Note Me Senpai
-note taking discord bot
+a simple note taking discord bot

 # How to run

-dont forget to init submodules.

-create a api.key file in the NoteMeSenpai folder and put your API secret in it. then execute the command "dotnet run"

-# How to run with docker
+You have two options to run this bot:
+- The manual way
+- Docker (recommended)

+## General requirements
+Create a Discord Application and add a Bot to it.
-create a api.key file in the docker folder and put your API secret in it. then execute the command "docker build . --tag notemesenpai" to build the image. wait for completion and run "docker run --name nmsBot notemesenpai"
+Create a api.key file in the `NoteMeSenpai` folder and put your API secret in it.

+## Docker
+Have docker installed on the host (https://www.docker.com/get-started)

+Copy and paste the api.key file into the `docker` folder.

+Then run the command `docker build . --tag notemesenpai` inside the `docker` folder.

+Once it's finished execute the command `docker run --name nmsBot -d notemesenpai`

+The bot should now listen to your commands.

+To invite the Bot to a server look here (https://discordpy.readthedocs.io/en/latest/discord.html)

+## The manual way

+Have mongodb installed on the host (localhost only, no auth).

+Write a script similar to `docker/entrypoint.sh` suiting your system to enable the automatic update functionality.

+Run the bot with your script.

 # Bot usage